 5 To board first or not with priority boarding

 Some people say board last but then you face the stress of not having anywhere to store the bags you don’t need during the flight.
 Sorry, but that’s another stressful situation I avoid.
-By boarding first, our bags are stored, Alex is seated and we can start to relax about the flight ahead.
+By boarding first, our bags are stored, our son is seated and we can start to relax about the flight ahead.

 If you really don’t want to board first with your children, send the other adult in your party, provided you aren’t solo travelling, on first to stow your bags and then board last with your children.
 This might be a better option with toddlers who are now walking and might not be ready to sit still in a seat any longer than is necessary.

 6 Arriving early gives you a better chance at bagging a bassinet